Nackloose/Perturbarium/README.md

 ### 🏷️ On The Name

-The name **Axia** comes from the Greek *ἀξία*, meaning **value** or **worth**.
-It reflects the repository's mission: to preserve what is essential, not just what is new — and to nurture the ideas that may one day redefine what is essential.
+The name **Perturbarium** comes from "perturbation" — a disturbance, fluctuation, or deviation from a regular pattern.
+It reflects the repository's mission: to provide a contained environment where ideas can safely perturb, evolve, and sometimes revolutionize the field.
+Within this container, we preserve what is essential while nurturing the ideas that may one day redefine what is essential.

+**Axia** (from the Greek *ἀξία*, meaning **value** or **worth**) represents the stable foundation within the Perturbarium — the enduring principles that make the container safe for more volatile perturbations.

+**Inkspill** is exactly what it sounds like: the mess before the meaning, the blur before the sharpness, the place where everything starts but nothing has to finish — and where the next paradigm shift might be scribbled in the margins.

+> *"Every masterpiece begins as a mess.
+Sometimes it stays that way, and that's beautiful too.
+Sometimes, the mess becomes the new masterpiece."*

 Besides, "The Repository Of Things That Won't Stop Pouring Out Of My Brain" was too long.
 And "Centralized Dumping Ground For The Endless Crap I Think Of" didn't look as good on a resume.

 > *"Naming things is hard.
 Naming everything is impossible.
-Welcome to Axia — where even the name might one day evolve."*
+Welcome to Perturbarium — where even the name might one day evolve."*

-**Inkspill** is exactly what it sounds like: the mess before the meaning, the blur before the sharpness, the place where everything starts but nothing has to finish — and where the next paradigm shift might be scribbled in the margins.

-> *"Every masterpiece begins as a mess.
-Sometimes it stays that way, and that's beautiful too.
-Sometimes, the mess becomes the new masterpiece."*